Save to My DOJO

 There’s another preview currently for Lifecycle workflow, which manages the whole lifecycle of joining an organization, changing roles, and then eventually leaving through entitlement management.

-This is possibly the part of Entra that’s going to have the most impact on your work as an IT Pro going forward (it’s also in preview at the moment).
-It’s the result of a technology that Microsoft has been talking about for a few years now – decentralized identity.
+This is possibly the part of Entra that will have the most impact on your work as an IT Pro going forward (it’s also in preview at the moment).
+It’s the result of a technology that Microsoft has been discussing for a few years now – decentralized identity.

 Setting up Verified ID in the Entra portal